Syntax753/fluffy-doodle/README.md

 requests.http
     Short demo collection of CURLequests which acts as a short tour of the API.
 Full design doc is work in progress

+/swagger
+    Contains the swagger documentation for the api

+/docs
+    Contains the pdf version of swagger

 /schema
     Contains the full data set of payments as well as a test data set